learn-co-curriculum/git-basics-readme/README.md

 # Git Repository Basics

 ## Problem Statement
-git is a a widely used version control system, a program program used to track changes in a set of files.
+`Git` is a a widely used version control system.
+It is a program used to track changes in a set of files.
 While building a project on our local machine, we may want to be able to keep a running log of our changes as well as store these changes somewhere accessible, regardless of what may happen to the physical files on our computer.
 This is where `git` can save the day!
 Sounds useful right?
 So, how do we set this up?

 ## Objectives